My child seems to put everything into his mouth-paper, stones, leaves, plastic, toys… What can I do about this?

 Most children learn to avoid most hazards.
 They escape poisoning and injuries as a result of parental protection until they know better.
 Toddlers are most susceptible to harm from pica, with lead poisoning from lead-based paint dust in old housing peaking at those ages when toddlers are ambulatory, but still explore everything with their mouths and eat finger foods from unwashed hands.

 Some young children fail to learn to avoid toxic and other dangerous substances.
-This can be a result failing to teach children appropriate caution, especially for things that neither look nor taste dangerous to the children.
+This can be a result of failing to teach children appropriate caution, especially for things that neither look nor taste dangerous to the children.
 However, it is more likely to represent impaired sensation or a profound learning disability when it persists in the older child.
 After all, pica is merely the reflection of fundamental nutrition-seeking behavioral tendencies which serve an adaptive function in all children.
 It is a dangerous behavior because poisons are not always signaled in ways that produce aversion or fear until they are followed by illness or pain.
 Sometimes this happens too quickly, or it can happen so much later or so gradually that there is no direct association for the child, despite biological preparedness in all healthy people to learn such things quite rapidly.

 When children do not learn to avoid ingesting poisonous or dangerous substances they can reach, there is no substitute for protective measures.
 The home should be thoroughly ‘childproofed’ so that toxic or sharp items are kept securely out of the reach of the child with pica.
 Toddlers and children who are excessively fascinated by tastes and smells and who cannot be readily taught to avoid such dangers must be closely supervised while they are awake and freely mobile.